-- 1. Selection owners should transfer the data describing a large selection (relative to the maximum-request-size they received in the connection handshake) using the INCR property mechanism (see section 2.7.2). - 2.
-Any client using SetSelectionOwner to acquire selection ownership should arrange to process Alloc errors in property change requests.
-For clients using Xlib, this involves using the XSetErrorHandler function to override the default handler. - 3.
-A selection owner must confirm that no Alloc error occurred while storing the properties for a selection before replying with a confirming SelectionNotify event. - 4.
-When storing large amounts of data (relative to maximum-request-size), clients should use a sequence of ChangeProperty(mode==Append) requests for reasonable quantities of data.
-This avoids locking servers up and limits the waste of data an Alloc error would cause. - 5.
-If an Alloc error occurs during the storing of the selection data, all properties stored for this selection should be deleted and the ConvertSelection request should be refused (see section 2.2). - 6.
-To avoid locking servers up for inordinate lengths of time, requestors retrieving large quantities of data from a property should perform a series of GetProperty requests, each asking for a reasonable amount of data.
+- Selection owners should transfer the data describing a large selection (relative to the maximum-request-size they received in the connection handshake) using the INCR property mechanism (see the section called "INCR Properties".). - Any client using SetSelectionOwner to acquire selection ownership should arrange to process Alloc errors in property change requests.
+For clients using Xlib, this involves using the XSetErrorHandler function to override the default handler. - A selection owner must confirm that no Alloc error occurred while storing the properties for a selection before replying with a confirming SelectionNotify event. - When storing large amounts of data (relative to maximum-request-size), clients should use a sequence of ChangeProperty (mode==Append) requests for reasonable quantities of data.
+This avoids locking servers up and limits the waste of data an Alloc error would cause. - If an Alloc error occurs during the storing of the selection data, all properties stored for this selection should be deleted and the ConvertSelection request should be refused (see the section called "Responsibilities of the Selection Owner".).

+• To avoid locking servers up for inordinate lengths of time, requestors retrieving large quantities of data from a property should perform a series of GetProperty requests, each asking for a reasonable amount of data.